SurPun/AWS-Skill-Builder/Module 5 Storage and Databases/Notes.md

 Amazon Database Migration Service (Amazon DMS) enables you to migrate relational databases, nonrelational databases, and other types of data stores.

-# Lesson 35 - AAdditional Database Services
+# Lesson 35 - Additional Database Services

 - Amazon DocumentDB :
   is a document database service that supports MongoDB workloads.
 (MongoDB is a document database program.